ropensci/roweb3/content/blog/2025-10-30-httr2-cache/index.md

 JWT is straightforward — if you have the credentials, httr2 handles the rest.
 The interesting part is the encrypted token path.
+The one we wanted to use in our CI workflows!

 ### How it works